Microbiome Rainbow Salads and Smoothies

 cold potato Microbiome Rainbow Salad

-(Pictured: cold potato salad made with 5 – 6 cups cubed cooked potatoes (you can use peeled russets or unpeeled Yukon or red potatoes which are waxy potatoes that will hold their shape better than russets), 2 tablespoons each thinly sliced basil, dill, parsley, 1 tablespoon thinly sliced chives, 1 stalk of celery, chopped, 3 tablespoons chopped shallots, 1/2 cup olive oil or part mayonnaise, 1/2 teaspoon each marjoram and salt, topped with sliced and chopped radishes.)
+(Pictured: cold potato salad made with 5 to 6 cups cubed cooked potatoes (you can use peeled russets or unpeeled Yukon or red potatoes which are waxy potatoes that will hold their shape better than russets), 2 tablespoons each thinly sliced basil, dill, parsley, 1 tablespoon thinly sliced chives, 1 stalk of celery, chopped, 3 tablespoons chopped shallots, 1/2 cup olive oil or part mayonnaise, 1/2 teaspoon each marjoram and salt, topped with sliced and chopped radishes.)

 “A full system reset is a great way to establish your baseline so that you can begin to identify your own optimum dietary habits.”